trendels/minihtml/docs/source/index.rst

 - A flexible :ref:`component system <components>` with optional :ref:`tracking of JS and CSS dependencies <collecting>`.

-- Helpers for :ref:`creating re-useable template with layouts <templates>` and :ref:`making contextual data available in templates <context>`.
+- Helpers for :ref:`creating re-useable template with layouts <templates>`.

 - Comes with type annotations for the entire API (for use with type checkes such as `mypy <https://mypy-lang.org/>`_ or `pyright